ssaiganesh/EMNIST_Prediction/README.md

 # EMNIST_Prediction
-Testing for streamlit and heroku \n issue as heroku does not work well with deep learning application
+Testing for streamlit and heroku <br>
+issue as heroku does not work well with deep learning application